 Mr. Malpass is a 1984 Notre Dame graduate and received a master of business administration degree from the University in 1986.
 He returned in 1988 from the Wall Street firm, Irving Trust Company, and became chief investment officer the following year when the University’s endowment stood at $425 million.

 Mr. Malpass is a concurrent assistant professor of finance in the Mendoza College of Business at Notre Dame.
 In 1995, he helped develop the Applied Investment Management course in the College for outstanding students in finance that has received extensive interest from financial services firms throughout the country.
 Mr. Malpass is a director or advisory council member for several investment and charitable organizations.
-He serves on the investment advisory committee for Major League Baseball.
 In 2011, he was elected to the Board of Directors for TIFF (The Investment Fund for Foundations.)
 In 2012, he was elected to the Board of Directors for The Vanguard Group, Inc.